Skip to Main Content

 Leptospirosis can be treated with antibiotics, which can prevent other members of your household from becoming infected.

 Do you suspect your dog may have a serious condition or illness?
 Our vets are experienced in treating many common diseases and illnesses in pets.
-Book an appointment at Companion Pet Clinic of Arizona today.
+Book an appointment at Companion Pet Clinic of Gold Canyon today.

 New Patients Welcome